tim-roberts1/tva/website/docs/development/packages/headless-styles/Button.md

 getIconLabelProps(): IconLabelButtonProps
 ```

 Our eyes/brain recognize logos more easily than plain text, so you might want to add icons to certain buttons to enhance the UX.
-For example, if you have a edit button you can label it with a pencil icon.
+For example, if you have an edit button you can label it with a pencil icon.

 ```jsx title="Return value example"
 {